hubotio/hubot/docs/adapters/shell.md

+# Adapters: Shell

-The shell adapter is an adapter that provides a simple REPL for interacting with a hubot locally.
-It is useful for testing scripts before deploying them.
+The shell adapter provides a simple REPL for interacting with a hubot locally.
+It can be useful for testing scripts before using them on a live hubot.

 ## Getting Started

-To use the shell adapter you can simply omit the `-a` option when running hubot
+To use the shell adapter you can simply omit the `-a` option when running hubot as it will use the shell adapter by default.

     % bin/hubot

-## Configuring the Adapter
+## Configuring

-The shell adapter doesn't require any configuration.
+This adapter doesn't require any configuration.